 Douglasite K2FeCl4.2H2O Douglasite crystallizes in the monoclinic system and is found as green granular masses.
-This colour alters to a reddish-brown on exposure to air.
+This colour alters to a reddishbrown on exposure to air.
 Occurrence.
 Douglasite is found at Douglashall, near Stassfurt, E. Germany.
 Erythrosiderite K2FeCl5.
 H2O Erythrosiderite crystallizes in the orthorhombic system and forms tabular or pseudo-octahedral crystals.
 The colour is red and the lustre vitreous.
 SG 2.3 Localities.
 Found on Mt.
 Vesuvius and Mt.
-Etna; also from Stassfurt in East Germany.
+Etna; also from Stassfurt in East Germany Treatment.

-Treatment.
 Deliquescent.
 Do not attempt to clean.

 Rinneite K3NaFeCl6 Rinneite crystallizes in the hexagonal system, forming coarse granular masses.
 It is colourless or rose-coloured, violet or yellow when fresh, altering to brown on exposure to air; its lustre is silky.
-H 3; SG 2.3 Localities.
+H 3: SG 2.3 Localities.
 Found at Wolkramshausen, near Nordhausen, E. Germany.

 Ferruccite NaBF4 A rare mineral from the Mt.
 Vesuvius area, associated with avogadrite, malladrite and hieratite.
 SG 2.4

-Avogadrite (K, Cs)BF Avogadrite crystallizes in the orthorhombic system in 8-sided tabular crystals or as granular masses.
+Avogadrite (K, Cs)BF4 Avogadrite crystallizes in the orthorhombic system in 8-sided tabular crystals or as granular masses.
 The colour is snow-white.
 Hardness and cleavage have not been determined: SG 3.
 Occurrence.
 Found as a sublimate around fumaroles on Vesuvius.
 Malladrite Na2SiF6 Malladrite crystallizes in the hexagonal system, forming minute prisms sometimes pyramidally terminated.
-It is the low-temperature phase of Na2SIF6, Occurrence.
+It is the low-temperature phase of Na2SiF6.
+Occurrence.
 Associated with avogadrite and hieratite on Mt.
 Vesuvius.
-Hieratite KaSiFa Hieratite is the cubic high-temperature phase of K_2SiF_6 .
+Hieratite K2SiF6 Hieratite is the cubic high-temperature phase of K2SiF6.
 Localities.
-It forms stalactific concretions from the fumaroles of Mt.
+It forms stalactitic concretions from the fumaroles of Mt.
 Vesuvius and from Mt.
 Vulcano, Lipari Islands.
-Camermanite K2SiF6 Camermanite is the hexagonal low-temperature phase of K_2SiF_6 , forming masses.
-Localities Mt.
+Camermanite K2SiF6 Camermanite is the hexagonal lowtemperature phase of K2SiF6, forming masses.
+Localities.
+Mt.
 Vesuvius.

-Cryptohalite (NH4)2SiF6

-Cryptohalite is the cubic, high-temperature phase and forms whitish-yellow encrustations.
-H 2.5
+Cryptohalite (NH4)2SiF6 Cryptohalite is the cubic, high-temperature phase and forms whitish-yellow encrustations.
+H 2.5 Localities.

-Localities.
 The crater of Mt.
 Vesuvius.

-Bararite (NH4)2SiF6 Barante is the low-temperature hexagonal phase.
+Bararite (NH4)2SiF6 Bararite is the low-temperature hexagonal phase.

 Localities.
-Mt Vesuvius.
+Mt.
+Vesuvius.

 Borates Sassolite B(OH)3 Sassolite crystallizes in the triclinic system, forming pseudo-hexagonal plates or, more commonly, small pearly scales.
 The colour is white and there is a perfect basal cleavage.
-H 1; SG 1.48.
-Occurrence.
+H 1; SG 1.48 Occurrence.
 Found deposited from the gases of fumaroles and in hot springs.
 Localities.
-Some lagoons in Tuscany.
-Italy; the crater of Mt.
-Vulcano, Lipan Islands.
-Kernite Na2B4O7.4H2O Kernite crystallizes in the monoclinic system with perfect cleavage.
-The colour is white and the lustre vitreous to pearly H 3: SG 1:95.
-Occurrence Found associated with hexite in south-eastern Kern Co.
-California.
-Treatment Store in sealed containing Borax Na2B4O7.10H2O Borax crystallizes in the monoclinic system forming short prismatic crystallit is also found massive.
-The old white sometimes tinged with grey on blue, the streak is white Theoretic cleavage and the linear vitreous to resinous the fruitur conchoida.
-H 2-25 SG 1.7 Occurrence Borax is precipit to update evaporation of salt I kes.
-A minerals include halite sulphit a call bonates and other borals.
-Localities Borax occurs in the Delh Valley area, California, Nevada and Kashmir and Tibet eft h sounds at form taken by bole to rysto te m seen in the reason to from Boles Max Lett Kunite form Kor Doc California Right Hambergite from the Malagasy Republic This mineral may sometimes be cut as a gemstone when it displays a very high birefringence Below right Another mineral from the Malagasy Republic, rhodizite
+Some lagoons in Tuscany, Italy; the crater of Mt.
+Vulcano, Lipari Kernite Na2B4O7.4H2O Kernite crystallizes in the monoclinic system with perfect cleavage.
+The colour is white and the lustre vitreous to pearly.
+H 3; SG 1.95 Occurrence.
+Found associated with ulexite in south-eastern Kern Co., California.
+Treatment.
+Store in sealed container.
+Borax Na2B4O7.10H2O Borax crystallizes in the monoclinic system forming short prismatic crystals; it is also found massive.
+The colour is white, sometimes tinged with grey or blue; the streak is white.
+There is a perfect cleavage and the lustre is vitreous to resinous; the fracture is conchoidal.
+H 2-2.5; SG 1.7 Occurrence.
+Borax is precipitated by evaporation of salt lakes.
+Associated minerals include halite, sulphates, carbonates and other borates.
+Localities.
+Borax occurs in the Death Valley area, California; Nevada; and in Kashmir and Tibet.
+Left: The pseudocubic form taken by boleite crystals can be clearly seen in these examples from Boleo, Mexico Left: Kernite from Kern Co., California Right: Hambergite from the Malagasy Republic.
+This mineral may sometimes be cut as a gemstone when it displays a very high birefringence Below right: Another mineral from the Malagasy Republic, rhodizite